bgachara/bgachara.github.io/posts/rust_ref.md

 /*we can print the debug output of our Chair type*/ println!("{chair:#?}")
 ```

-- Debug is extremely useful trait for development purposes.
-- *PartialEq*, *Eq*, *Copy*, *Clone*
+- Debug is extremely useful trait for development purposes, *PartialEq*, *Eq*, *Copy*, *Clone*

 ## Available attributes

-- Remember since attributes are procedural macros, we are not limited to the ones provided by the language.
-- We can use procedural macros created by othersand even make our own.
+- Remember since attributes are procedural macros, we are not limited to the ones provided by the language, we can use procedural macros created by othersand even make our own.

 ## Control Flow